subhashchy/The-Accidental-CTO/The Accidental CTO.md

 My supposed weakness-my lack of formal training-became my superpower.
 I couldn't fall back on complex jargon, so I had to explain things from first principles, using the same simple analogies I had used to understand them myself.

-- When Anubhav asked about handling cold starts on our serverless edge functions, I didn't give a technical lecture on lambda calculus.
+- When Arnav asked about handling cold starts on our serverless edge functions, I didn't give a technical lecture on lambda calculus.
 I used the **Maggi noodles example**.
 "The first customer to hit a new function has to wait two minutes for the water to boil," I explained.
 "But every customer right after that gets their Maggi instantly."
 The concept just clicked.
 It was a simple, relatable way to explain a complex serverless problem.
 - We deep-dived into our migration to **bare metal with providers like E2E Networks**, and the insane, almost unbelievable cost savings we achieved.
 - We talked about the magic of how we issue **SSL certificates on the fly** for our sellers' custom domains on the very first request, a piece of edge engineering our team is incredibly proud of.
 - The conversation even shifted to the philosophy of building teams and the great debate on **DSA (Data Structures & Algorithms)** in interviews.
 I shared my honest, street-smart perspective: I can Google a sorting algorithm, but I can't Google the grit to fix a production database crash at 3 AM.
 We valued building and learning by doing, a philosophy that resonated deeply.